beehive-lab/TornadoVM/docs/source/multi-device.rst

     bc:  BARRIER  event-list 17
     bc:  END

-From the provided debug information, our primary interest lies in the first line of each bytecode sequence.
 Let's take a closer look at one such line: Interpreter instance running bytecodes for: [NVIDIA CUDA] -- NVIDIA GeForce RTX 3070 Running in thread: pool-1-thread-1.

-This line reveals crucial details about the TornadoVM interpreter's operation.
+This line reveals details about the TornadoVM interpreter's operation.
 We observe that we have two separate instances of the TornadoVM interpreter, each running independently within distinct Java threads.
 One instance operates within pool-1-thread-1, while the other resides in pool-1-thread-2.
-On the other hand, in the sequential execution scenario showcased earlier in this tutorial, we would expect all instances of the TornadoVM interpreter to run from the main thread.
+In the sequential execution scenario showcased earlier in this tutorial, we would expect all instances of the TornadoVM interpreter to run from the main thread.

 This distinction is essential as it helps us understand how TornadoVM's bytecode execution occurs in parallel, efficiently utilizing available hardware resources, such as the NVIDIA GeForce RTX 3070 GPU and the 13th Gen Intel(R) Core(TM) i7-13700 CPU (based on the earlier debug output).